-The Georgia Association of Water Professionals (GAWP) awarded Henry County Water Authority (HCWA) with the 2017 Collection System Excellence Award, which places HCWA atop the list of the very best systems in the state of Georgia.
+The Georgia Association of Water Professionals (GAWP) awarded Henry County Water Authority (HCWA) with the 2022 Collection System Platinum Award, which places HCWA atop the list of the very best systems in the state of Georgia.

-In addition, the Authority's Walnut Creek Water Reclamation Facility received Plant of the Year Award for 2017 and 2015 along with Indian Creek for 2011 and Bear Creek for 2014 and 2016.
-The Walnut Creek Laboratory won the Wastewater Laboratory of the Year Award in 2011.
-Bear Creek and Walnut Creek L.A.S. also won the Platinum Award for 2015 and 2016.
+In addition, the Authority's Bear Creek Water Reclamation Facility received Plant of the Year Award for 2018 and 2016, along with Walnut Creek for 2017 and Indian Creek for 2011.
+Walnut Creek Laboratory won the Laboratory Quality Assurance Gold Award for 2022.
+Indian Creek won the gold award for 2022.
+Bear Creek L.A.S. also won the Gold Award for 2021 and 2020.
 These awards reflect standards of excellence evident at the facilities and within the operations of HCWA.

 The Bear Creek facility, constructed in 1997 and expanded in 2009, has a rated treatment capacity of 1.25 MGD.
 Bear Creek Las facility has 230 wetted acres, a 2.4 MG and a 14 MG holding pond, for a total of 16.4 MGs.
 That treated wastewater is land applied through 1,360 spray heads.
 The Bear Creek facility serves the utilities largest commercial account the Atlanta Motor Speedway.

-The Walnut Creek Water Reclamation Facility has been called "the backbone of the sewerage system" in Henry County.
+The Walnut Creek Water Reclamation Facility has been called “the backbone of the sewerage system” in Henry County.
 The facility is the largest facility of the HCWA sewer operations.
-Recently expanded, it currently offers 8 MGD of wastewater treatment capacity.
-The Walnut Creek Facility utilizes approximately 1,040 acres of forested land to spray the treated wastewater from two holding ponds having a total storage volume of approximately 80 Million Gallons.
+Walnut Creek was originally completed in 2004 with a treatment capacity of 4 million gallons per day.
+In 2011 construction was completed expanding the treatment capacity to 8 million gallons per day.
+This facility utilizes 1,040 acres of forested land to spray the treated wastewater.
 The treated wastewater is land applied with irrigation using over 8,000 spray heads.
-A new ATAD digester (Autothermal Thermophilic Aerobic Digester) is now being employed to produce a reduced sludge volume, pathogen free, and class A bio-solid that has many environmental friendly uses.
-The Walnut Creek facility also houses the HCWA laboratory for sewerage system quality control, as well as the Authority's sewerage system departmental offices.
+A new ATAD digester (Autothermal Thermophilic Aerobic Digester) was also installed to produce a reduced sludge volume, pathogen free Class A bio-solid.
+This class A bio-solid has many environmental friendly uses as a soil amendment.
+The Walnut Creek facility also houses the HCWA wastewater laboratory, as well as the Authority’s wastewater departmental offices.

 COLLECTION and CONVEYANCE